godotengine/godot-docs/classes/class_editorscenepostimport.rst

 - :ref:`Object<class_Object>` **post_import** **(** :ref:`Object<class_Object>` scene **)** virtual

-Gets called after the scene got imported and has to return the modified version of the scene.
+Called after the scene was imported.
+This method must return the modified version of the scene.